 4) A short hands-on activity to reinforce concepts and get attendees thinking in graphs

 This workshop at is aimed at IAs who are interested in this topic but perhaps don’t know how to get started.

 About the speakers

-Ahren E. Lehnert is an information management professional with over fifteen years’ experience in taxonomy, text analytics, search, and content and records management.
-He has developed enterprise taxonomies and knowledge development and retrieval strategies as a consultant and full-time employee in a broad range of industries.
+Ahren E. Lehnert is an information and knowledge management professional with twenty years’ experience in taxonomy, text analytics, search, and content and records management.
+Ahren has developed enterprise taxonomies and knowledge development and retrieval strategies as a consultant and full-time employee in a broad range of industries.
 He writes about and is a frequent speaker on industry topics in company-sponsored webinars, large conferences like KMWorld, and a host of other venues.
-Ahren is Senior Manager, Graph Solutions at Synaptica, LLC, a provider of taxonomy and text analytics products and services.
+Ahren is Senior Manager, Graph Solutions at Synaptica, LLC, a provider of taxonomy, ontology, and text analytics products and services.
 He lives and works in Oakland, California.
 If you don’t find him swimming in information, you will find him swimming laps.